danibonilha/graphql-apollo-study/README.md

 # A GraphQL study server example

->  **A simple, straight forward guide to building a GraphQL server with Apollo Server.**
+>  **A simple example of a GraphQL server with Apollo Server.**

 ## About this repository

 This repository was the example application for the [_Getting Started_ guide](https://www.apollographql.com/docs/apollo-server/v2/getting-started.html) in the Apollo Server documentation.
-But it was modified for study purposes.
+But it was modified for study purposes, adding examples of Query, Mutation and Subscription.

 ## Installation